Last Updated on November 11, 2023 by Laura Teso

-On May 17, less than 2 months after I started this blog, I was kindly invited by Valentina of www.aroundandabouttreviso.com to join the “Da Ponte a Ponte” blogtour.
+On May 17, less than 2 months after I started this blog, I got an invitation by Valentina of www.aroundandabouttreviso.com to join the “Da Ponte a Ponte” blogtour.
 It was about hiking over some stretches of a 30 km historical and naturalistic itinerary along the Piave river World War 1 frontline.
 Da Ponte a Ponte means From Bridge to Bridge, because it starts from the bridge of Vidor and ends at Ponte (bridge) della Priula in Susegana.

 The aim of the Association (same name, Da Ponte a Ponte www.ww1daponteaponte.com) is to preserve the memory of what happened here and to spread the value of peace, since, according to many testimonies from both sides, we are aware of the fact that most of the soldiers involved were just young men, almost boys, whose only wish was that the war would end soon.